w3f/research/docs/Polkadot/protocols/block-production/Babe.md

 Security over 3 years with probability 0.99656794973

-Resistant to network delay of 2.79659722222 seconds and clock drift of 0.198402777778 seconds per sync epoch
+Resistant to network delay of 2.79659722222 seconds and clock drift of 0.198402777778 seconds per sync epoch.

 -~~~~~~~~~~~~~~ Common prefix property ~~~~~~~~~~~~~~

 k = 140

-This means that the last 140 blocks of the best chain are pruned, while all remaining blocks are probabilistically finalized
+This means that the last 140 blocks of the best chain are pruned, while all remaining blocks are probabilistically finalized.

 -~~~~~~~~~~~~~~ Epoch length ~~~~~~~~~~~~~~

-Sync-epoch length: at least 2857 slots (~4.7617 hours)
+Sync-epoch length: at least 2857 slots (~4.7617 hours).

-Epoch length: at least 2,000 slots (~3.3333 hours)
+Epoch length: at least 2,000 slots (~3.3333 hours).

 -~~~~~~~~~~~~~~ Offline validators' parameters for clock adjustment ~~~~~~~~~~~~~~